75. The Principles of Confirming One’s Station

 Excerpted from “For Leaders and Workers, Choosing a Path Is of Utmost Importance (8)” in Records of Christ’s Talks

 If you wish to be devoted in everything you do to meet God’s will, you cannot merely perform one duty; you must accept any commission God bestows upon you.
 Whether or not it corresponds to your tastes and falls within your interests, or is something you do not enjoy or have never done before, or is something difficult, you still should accept it and submit.
 Not only must you accept it, but you must proactively cooperate, and learn about it and attain entry.
 Even if you suffer and have not been able to stand out and shine, you must still commit your devotion.
 You must regard it as your duty to fulfill; not as personal business, but as your duty.
 How should people understand their duties?
 It is when the Creator—God—gives someone a task to do, and at that point, that person’s duty arises.
 The tasks God gives to you, the commissions God gives to you—these are your duties.
-When you pursue them as your goals, and you truly have a God-loving heart, can you still refuse God’s commission?
-You should not refuse.
-You should accept it, right?
+When you pursue them as your goals, and you truly have a God-loving heart, can you still make a refusal?
+You should not refuse them.
+You should accept them.
 This is the path of practice.
 What is the path of practice?
 (To be utterly devoted in all things.)
 Be devoted in all things to meet God’s will.
 Wherein lies the focal point here?
 It is “in all things.”
 “All things” does not necessarily mean things that you like or are good at, much less things with which you are familiar.
 Sometimes you will need to learn, sometimes you will encounter difficulties, and sometimes you must suffer.
 However, regardless of what task it is, as long as it is commissioned by God, you must accept it from Him, regard it as your duty, be devoted to fulfilling it, and meet God’s will: This is the path of practice.
-What is the path of practice?
-It is what you should do.
-You should act in this way, and only acting in this way is practicing the truth, and only acting in this way is entering the reality of the truth.
+No matter what happens to you, you must always seek the truth and once you are certain what sort of practice is in line with God’s will, you should practice it.
+Only acting in this way is practicing the truth, and only acting in this way is entering truth reality.